 The New Normal

-While Australia may have received its first big reprieve from virus restrictions recently, life as we all know it is still a long way from what was once referred to as the norm.
+While Australia may have received its first big reprieve from COVID-19 restrictions recently, life as we all know it is still a long way from what was once referred to as the norm.
 Just as the real world has changed, so has the digital spectrum.
 Let’s discuss the ways businesses can adapt for what is to come.

 A Digital Wake Up Call

-This pandemic has been a wake-up call for many as they have begun to realise that they were reliant on conducting business solely or at least largely offline and as a consequence didn’t have an online offering.
+The COVID-19 pandemic has been a wake-up call for many as they have begun to realise that they were reliant on conducting business solely or at least largely offline and as a consequence didn’t have an online offering.

 The pandemic came fast and with little warning so a good portion of businesses were in S.O.S mode.
 Offline businesses suddenly needed to be online to survive.
 Businesses already online were missing opportunities because their marketing wasn’t where it needed to be.
 Everyone had to adapt fast.
 It has never been clearer that the online world opens up many opportunities and now it could be your lifeline.